A.J. Pollock Player Props: Mariners vs. Athletics

 A.J.
 Pollock At The Plate

-- Pollock is hitting .130 with two doubles, three home runs and three walks.
+- Pollock is hitting .155 with three doubles, four home runs and four walks.

-- Pollock has picked up a hit in six games this year (33.3%), including one multi-hit game.
+- This year, Pollock has tallied at least one hit in seven of 19 games (36.8%), and had multiple hits twice.

-- In 18 games played this season, he has homered in two of them.
+- He has gone deep in three games this year (15.8%), leaving the park in 6.3% of his plate appearances.

-- Pollock has driven in a run in four games this season (22.2%), including two games with multiple runs batted in.
+- In five games this year (26.3%), Pollock has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once three times this year (16.7%), including one multi-run game.
+- In four games this season (21.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.